 Est. 1988

-401 Broadway has seen many iterations since its beginnings in 1892: a multi-use commercial space, a hotel that hosted musical legends like Hank Williams and Patsy Cline, a Prohibition-era speakeasy, a rowdy honky-tonk.
+401 Broadway has seen many iterations since its beginnings in 1892 including a multi-use commercial space, a hotel that hosted musical legends like Hank Williams and Patsy Cline, a Prohibition-era speakeasy, and a rowdy honky-tonk.
 It finally settled as a restaurant in 1988 and, after hitting rough times, was purchased and reimagined by Strategic Hospitality’s Ben and Max Goldberg in 2010.
 Today, Merchants houses a first-floor casual bistro and serves finer fare on the second floor.